awsdocs/aws-sam-developer-guide/doc_source/sam-resource-statemachine.md

 *Required*: No
 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

+`PropagateTags`  <a name="sam-statemachine-propagatetags"></a>
+Indicate whether or not to pass tags from the `Tags` property to your [AWS::Serverless::StateMachine](sam-specification-generated-resources-statemachine.md) generated resources\.
+Specify `True` to propagate tags in your generated resources\.
+*Type*: Boolean
+*Required*: No
+*Default*: `False`
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `Role`   <a name="sam-statemachine-role"></a>
 The ARN of an IAM role to use as this state machine's execution role\.
 *Type*: String